shuai-xu/flink/docs/dev/table/sql_optimization.md

 --- original SQL ---
 select color, count(distinct id) from T group by color

---- Distinct-Split result is Equivalent to the following SQL  --- select color, sum(cnt) from (
+--- Distinct-agg split result is Equivalent to the following SQL  --- select color, sum(cnt) from (
     select color, count(distinct id) as cnt